r-keenan/dotnet-books-pubsub/README.md

 ### Access the .Net Aspire Dashboard

-Once this is running, go to [https://localhost:17298](localhost:17298)in a browser to visit the .Net Aspire dashboard.
+Once this is running, go to [https://localhost:17298](https://localhost:17298) in a browser to visit the .Net Aspire dashboard.

 ### Add appsettings.Development.json file